triton-inference-server/server/docs/model_configuration.rst

 The model configuration :cpp:var:`ModelOptimizationPolicy
 <nvidia::inferenceserver::ModelOptimizationPolicy>` is used to specify
-optimization settings for a model.
-These settings control if/how a model is optimized by the backend framework.
+optimization and prioritization settings for a model.
+These settings control if/how a model is optimized by the backend framework and how it is scheduled and executed by TRTIS.
 See the protobuf documentation for the currently available settings.